Elieri/musa-550-final-project/README.md

-# Estimating Transit Travel Times with UrbanAccess and Pandana
+# Is bikeshare faster than transit?
+## Comparing D.C. bikeshare trips to their transit equivalents using UrbanAccess and Pandana

 Final project for MUSA 550: Geospatial Data Science in Python, Fall 2021.
 Completed as part of the Master of Urban Spatial Analytics program at the University of Pennsylvania's Weitzman School of Design.